Countertop marketing strategy and infrastructure,

-Countertop marketing strategy and infrastructure, We have the Brands!
+We have the Brands!
 We bring the customers!

-You Close the Business!
+You Close the Sale!

 Start (or restart) a countertop business Phase #1